 - Be respectful of the reasons why someone may choose not to self-identify; self-identification is a choice.

-- Ensure senior management understand and can communicate the institution’s equity and diversity data and objectives.
+- Ensure senior management (as well as union representatives) understand and can communicate the institution’s equity and diversity data and objectives.

 - Send an accompanying letter from the president or the vice-president of research with the equity questionnaire.

 - Consider creating a video (with closed captioning) on employee diversity and self-identification.
 Ask designated management and staff of diverse backgrounds to participate as champions, to explain the importance of self-identification and encourage respondents to self-identify.
 Consider having a periodic self-identification campaign.